OrbicCode/Portfolio/portfolio/Plan+Ideas.md

 - add a random colour selection on hover of skill items ✅

-- add linear-gradients before and after the background images if static

-- add font awesome to readmore
+- add font awesome to readmore ✅

-- check if my semantic HTML is ok
+- check if my semantic HTML is ok ✅

 - check if 404 can go back to previous page